dfki-ric-underactuated-lab/double_pendulum/docs/text/software_structure.rst

     load_trajectory(...)
     load_trajectory_full(...)

 in double_pendulum.utils.csv_trajectory.
-These functions used the panda library to save/load the data.
+These functions use the panda library to save/load the data.
 Missing header labels are skipped.

 (Abstract) Controller